MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 > [!IMPORTANT]
 > To use flows within Power Virtual Agents, they must meet the following requirements:
 >
-> - A flow can only be called from a topic located in your bot's same [Microsoft Dataverse environment](/powerapps/maker/common-data-service/data-platform-intro).
+> - A flow can only be called from a topic located in the same [Microsoft Dataverse environment](/powerapps/maker/common-data-service/data-platform-intro) as your bot.
 >
 > - Flows must also be in a solution in Power Automate.
-You can [move flows into solutions](#optionally-move-a-flow-from-default-solution-to-another-solution), so they are listed in the authoring canvas.
+You can [move flows into solutions](#optionally-move-a-flow-from-default-solution-to-another-solution) so they are listed in the authoring canvas.
 >
 > - [Flow values must be returned synchronously to Power Virtual Agents](#disable-asynchronous-responses-from-flows).